ethereum/consensus-specs/specs/phase0/p2p-interface.md

 ```

 Sent intermittently, the `Ping` protocol checks liveness of connected peers.
-Peers send and respond with their local metadata sequence number (`MetaData.seq_number`).
+Peers request and respond with their local metadata sequence number (`MetaData.seq_number`).

 If the peer does not respond to the `Ping` request, the client MAY disconnect from the peer.